DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/12 Incredible UFO Footage - METAPOD.md

 Gerb
 However, I disagree here and think this is simply the reflection of sunlight on the transparent material on the front face of the craft.

-This pod features three of five characteristics of UAP, as listed by [[AATIP]] and [[Luis Elizondo|Lou Elizondo]].
+This pod features three of five characteristics of UAP, as listed by [[Advanced Aerospace Threat Identification Program (AATIP)|AATIP]] and [[Luis Elizondo|Lou Elizondo]].
 Instantaneous acceleration as seen in the altitude drop.

 00;09;11;11 - 00;09;20;29
 Gerb